dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-02-jsx-what-is-that.md

 ```

 ## Strings
-We can use JavaScript [string literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to display content in our component.
+We can use JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals 'MDN - template literals') to display content in our component.
 ```javascript
 import React from 'react';